Philip Ruddock: Shadow Minister (1983–1996)

 Ruddock was a member of the Opposition Shadow Ministry from 1983 to 1985 and from 1989 to 1996.
 In the 1980s and early 1990s, he was an active member of the parliamentary group of Amnesty International.
-In 2000, Ruddock was disavowed by Amnesty International due to the treatment of refugees by the Howard Government and asked not to wear his Amnesty International badge while performing ministerial duties.
+In 2000, Ruddock was disavowed by Amnesty International due to the treatment of refugees by the Howard government and asked not to wear his Amnesty International badge while performing ministerial duties.

 While Ruddock was still a backbencher, the Leader of the Opposition, John Howard, commented that he believed the rate of Asian immigration was too high.
-The Hawke Labor government sought to introduced a bill to Parliament to ensure that immigration did not discriminate on the basis of race.
+The Hawke Labor government sought to introduced a motion to Parliament to ensure that immigration did not discriminate on the basis of race.
 Ruddock along with fellow Liberals Steele Hall and Ian Macphee crossed the floor to support the Labor motion.
 In 1989, following Andrew Peacock's ascension to the leadership, Ruddock became Shadow Minister for Immigration and proposed a settlement scheme for Australia's far north.

-Cabinet Minister, Second term in Government (1996–2007)
+Cabinet Minister, second term in government (1996–2007)

 Minister for Immigration

 Following the Coalition's rise to government at the 1996 election, Ruddock was appointed Minister for Immigration and Multicultural Affairs.
 Following the 1998 election, Ruddock was promoted to Cabinet.
 In this role, he administered the Department of Immigration and Multicultural Affairs and presided over the Howard government's policies on asylum seekers.
-During his time in office, the previous Keating Labor Government's practice of mandatory detention of asylum seekers was continued and extended.
+During his time in office, the previous Keating Labor government's practice of mandatory detention of asylum seekers was continued and extended.
 In October 1999, the Australian government introduced Temporary Protection Visas for persons who applied for refugee status after making an unauthorised arrival in Australia, and was the main type of visa issued to refugees when released from Australian immigration detention facilities.
 Many Afghan and Iraqi refugees who are not Australian citizens were affected by this policy.